jorgegorka/da-vinci/README.md

 * Basic route schema with react-router.
   * Public routes
   * Private routes: Require login.

+#### In progress

-* Sections.
-Sections can be nested into subsections.
+* Pages.
+Pages can be nested into subpages.
+* There are some predefined layouts for pages.
+When a new page is created it must be linked to one of those layouts.
+  * Standard generic text.
+  * 3x3 box display
+  * 4x2 box display
+  * 2 box display
+  * Product page
+  * Contact page

 #### TODO (prioritised)

-* Pages.
-A page belongs to a section.
 * Images.
-A page can have many images associated with it.
+Depending on the layout a page can have images associated with it.
 * Each image can have different sizes for different parts of the page (thumbnails, medium, large, etc...).
-Sizes are configurable by user.
-* Reorder of sections.
-Drag and drop reorder of sections.
+* Reorder of pages.
+Drag and drop reorder of pages.
-* Contact form.
-Customisable contact form.
 * Multi-language.
 * Tags.
 A page can get multiple tags assigned to it.
 * Public templates.
 Instructions about how to install a template for the public pages.
 Everything is based on bootstrap so adding a template created with bootstrap should require almost no effort.
-* Blog/News section.
+* Blog/News page.
 * User accounts with roles (viewer, writer, editor, publisher, manager, admin)
 * Public pages accessible via login.
 Some pages on the public site can only be accessible by logged in users.